Nuclear Threat Initiative

 Deborah Rosenblum, NTI's Executive Vice President, serves as overall lead for NTI's internship program.
 The intern mentor will be among the NTI Vice Presidents.

 Eligibility and Skills Required:

-The internships are open to continuing undergraduate and graduate students with a preference for students with an interest in non-proliferation, international security, and defense.
+The internship is open to continuing undergraduate and graduate students with a preference for students with an interest in non-proliferation, international security, and defense.
 Additional requirements and characteristics:

 - Mature and team-oriented

 - Exceptional interpersonal skills